 Compliance to Target Rates- Staffing agencies are typically given target rates for every skill and expertise level based on the MSP's kowledge of market rates.
 Staffing agencies are expected to stay close to the average rates of the rate card.
 The reason for this is that a staffing agency could attract and pay its contractors higher rates than market, charge the client higher rates and end up getting the most closures (hires) as hiring managers don't necessarily know the billing rates as they assume these are negotiated by Procurement.
 So while this sounds good in theory for the staffing agency and contractor, it will cost the client more money.

 OnContracting is the only place on the Internet to list the Staffing MSP for any company.
 We do this to help staffing agencies research and connect with the right MSPs and Staffing Category Managers.
 Just search for a company you are interested in the search bar, go to the Company's page and look under the category of 'MSP, VMS & Payrolling' and find the MSP that company uses.
 You can also search for a MSP agency on our site, go to the MSP company's page and see the list all the clients they serve.
 If you see something missing or incorrect, please send us feedback directly from the page using the 'Tip for us' feature.

-No. The selection of contractors is completely done between the client’s manager, contractor and staffing vendor.
-The MSP’s role is a gate-keeper and they are not directly responsible or involved in the sourcing, screening or selecting of candidates.
+No. The selection of contractors is done between the client’s manager, contractor and staffing vendor.
+The MSP’s role is that of a gate-keeper and they are not directly responsible for or involved in the sourcing, screening or selecting of candidates.